camunda-community-hub/camunda-process-test-coverage/README.md

 **4. (Optional)** configure output path for reports

 by default the reports are written to `./target/process-test-coverage/`.
-To change it you can set the system property `camunda-bpm-process-test-coverage.target-dir-root`
+To change it you can set the system property `camunda-process-test-coverage.target-dir-root`

 ##### in maven pom.xml
 ```xml